-SHELL INLAY: THE RADIANCE OF TRADITION AND CRAFTSMANSHIP
+SHELL INLAY: THE TIMELESS BRILLIANCE OF EASTERN ART

 • 7 intricate techniques